 Established companies often offer opportunities for employees to develop their entrepreneurial skills in a variety of ways.
 For example, some organizations may offer mentorship programs for employees who have reached the upper echelons of their careers but who are looking for ways to expand their horizons.
 Others may provide funds for start-up projects or other ways for employees to develop ideas that will help them develop new products or services or improve existing ones.

-Corporate entrepreneurship is a very important aspect of the business.
+Corporate entrepreneurship is a very important aspect of business.
 It is the process of identifying a problem and creating a solution to it.
-Corporate entrepreneurship provides a unique opportunity for entrepreneurs to work with corporate entities, which helps them increase their revenue, scale up their business and make their business more efficient.
+Corporate entrepreneurship provides a unique opportunity for entrepreneurs to work with corporate entities, which helps them increase their revenue, scale up their businesses and make their businesses more efficient.
 And working on new innovations along with entrepreneurs, any enterprise gains crucial competitive advantages over its rival entities.